Josh Riley Wins New York’s 19th District, Flips Seat After Second Attempt to Beat Molinaro

 “[Molinaro] ran around and told everybody that he would support a woman’s right to make her own health care decisions.
 And then he got into Congress and voted not once, not twice, not three times, but 13 times, to restrict access to abortion services,” Riley said in a September interview with The Sun.

-The two candidates were separated by about 6,000 votes in the 2022 midterm elections.
+The two candidates were separated by more than 4,000 votes in the 2022 midterm elections.
 Despite refusing contributions from corporate political action committees, Riley outraised Molinaro by about $3.5 million as of Oct.
 16, according to the latest data on OpenSecrets.

 Riley, who ran on a promise to secure the border through bipartisan efforts, has blasted Molinaro as a “career politician” and criticized his opponent’s anti-immigration platform.